-Whether your beach day will be spent relaxing solo, hanging out with friends, or playing with your kids, packing lists are an easy way to make sure you have everything you need.
+Whether your beach day will be spent relaxing solo, hanging out with friends, or playing with your kids, packing lists are an easy way to ensure you have everything you need.
 So, if it’s a full beach vacation or just a day at the beach, this list has you covered!

 Beach Day Essentials

-Obviously, this will be needed but it’s on the list because we sometimes forget the most obvious things.
+Obviously, this will be needed, but it’s on the list because we sometimes forget the most obvious things.

-Bring one or more to make sure it’s big enough for everyone to sit on.
+Bring one or more to ensure it’s big enough for everyone to sit on.
 Not only can the sand get really hot you’ll want to keep the rest of your belongings from getting covered in sand.
 If sitting in the sand or laying around all day isn’t for you, bring a beach chair to be more comfortable.